 Think back to times when that’s happened to you.

 It’s likely that you lost interest because something went wrong along the way.
 Maybe you found a competitor’s product that was better, or maybe you weren’t convinced enough to buy anything.

 In other words, your customer journey was derailed somewhere along the way.

 From a business standpoint, that’s a big problem.
 You don’t want your customers to lose interest.
 You want to give them all the reasons in the world to buy your product.

 That’s why the customer journey is the single most important part of the user experience.

 It doesn’t matter if you have an amazing design or the best product on the market.
-If your customer journey isn’t fantastic, you won’t get customers.
+If your customer journey mapping isn’t fantastic, you won’t get customers.

 After all, your customer journey is exactly how your customers invest in your company.
 It’s a story, and your customer is the main character.
 Who wants to be part of a boring story?

 On paper, the customer journey (also called the buyer journey) looks simple.
 You can technically break it down into as few as three stages.

 But the truth is that the customer journey is more complex than that.
 It’s made up of lots of smaller moving parts that all work together to form one cohesive whole.